RainMaker1707/LSINF1225-2020-GroupeL31-WishList/README.md

 Users can add product in a WishList he owns or in a friend's WishList wich allow him writting permission ( cooperation edition mode)
 Users can add others users as friend.
 The requested user have to accept the proposition before the requester user can view the requested user's WishList.

-Users can follow (will see the changes made in a designated WishList) friend's WishList.
 Users can delete a friend.. (obviously)